getodk/central-backend/docs/api.md

 _(introduced: version 2022.3)_

-A form submission can affect one or more datasets by creating or updating entities.
-To know which datasets are affected by a form submission, use following endpoints.
+A Form Submission can affect a Dataset by creating Entities in it.
+In future versions, a Submission will also be able to update Entities.
+To know which Dataset is affected by a Form's Submissions, use following endpoints.

-Note that it is not necessary that a form will save to all properties of a dataset, so the endpoint also returns `inForm` flag against each property and it is true only if form affects that property
+Note that it is not necessary that a Form will save to all Properties of a Dataset, so the endpoint also returns a `inForm` flag against each property which is true only if the Form affects that Property.

 ### For a published form [GET /v1/projects/{projectId}/forms/{xmlFormId}/dataset-diff]

-To know affected datasets and their properties by a published form, use this endpoint
+To know the Datasets and Entity Properties affected by a published Form, use this endpoint.

 + Response 200 (application/json)
     This is the standard response